inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 4.  [match and download a long species list](https://docs.ropensci.org/rgbif/articles/downloading_a_long_species_list.html)

-So, why to write another tutorial about rgbif?
-Because I think you can benefit from these short instructions to get a (species) checklist dataset from GBIF without having to read throughout all the documentation, which could be sometimes feeling overwhelming.
+So, why write another tutorial about rgbif?
+Because I think you can benefit from these short instructions to get a (species) checklist dataset from GBIF without having to read through all the documentation.

 ``` r
 library(tidyverse)    # To do datascience